 If you failed a field sobriety test during a DUI arrest in Utah, you may feel that your impending DUI charge is unavoidable.
 However, field sobriety tests are not impenetrable pieces of evidence and their aspects of the test can be disputed as flawed.
 Field sobriety tests are often performed as a way to support the probable cause of intoxication if chemical tests are found to be conducted incorrectly or processed in a flawed manner.
-Since a field sobriety test’s effectiveness depends on the proper administration by a police office, they present room for error that can be used in your defense.
+Since a field sobriety test’s effectiveness depends on the proper administration by a police officer, they present room for error that can be used in your defense.

 If you seek representation from a Salt Lake City DUI attorney, you should look for experienced attorneys with proven track records of success.
 Joseph Jardine and Peter Goodall have mounted many successful DUI related defenses throughout their lengthy legal careers.
-The legal team at Jardine Law Offices, P.C. have the experience to provide strong counsel and representation on your behalf.
+The legal team at Jardine Law Offices P.C. have the experience to provide strong counsel and representation on your behalf.

 Unlike chemical tests, which hold penalties for refusal under Utah’s implied consent law, you have no obligation to agree to a field sobriety test.
 If you do consent to a field sobriety test, there still could be flaws with how the test was administered to get the test dismissed as evidence.
 While there are a variety of field sobriety tests developed, there are only three that are recognized by the National Highway Safety Administration (NHSA) as standardized testing methods.

-Another standardized field sobriety test include walking in a straight line to and from.
+Another standardized field sobriety test includes walking in a straight line to and from.
 The officer will instruct the driver being tested to take 9 steps heel to toe.
 After 9 steps have been taken, the person being tested is to turn on their heel and walk back to the starting spot.
-Along with testing coordination and balance, the test allows officers to examine the drives ability to process and perform divided attention tasks.
+Along with testing coordination and balance, the test allows officers to examine the drive’s ability to process and perform divided attention tasks.